 Bread is awesome, so why isn't awesome bread easier to find?
 We still remember the dry, cardboard-flavored wheat bread from the grocery store that we had around the house as kids.
 The sad thing is, that same cardboard-flavored bread is still being bought and eaten daily in millions of American homes, seemingly oblivious or perhaps helpless for a better alternative.
 Until now.

-When I lived in Spain for a couple years during a break from college, one element of their lifestyle stood out to me as something America should have adopted generations ago.
+When I lived in Spain for a couple years doing missionary work, one element of their lifestyle stood out to me as something America should have adopted generations ago.
 They eat good bread.
 Fresh bread.
 Not the kind of bread that sits around in warehouses and grocery store shelves for weeks before its eaten.
-They buy fresh bread regularly, and enjoy it because it tastes good.
+They buy fresh bread daily, and enjoy it because it tastes good.
 Fresh bread usually does.

 Since I didn’t have much money in Spain, I decided to start baking my own bread.
 My mother began experimenting with homemade bread when I was a teenager, so I asked her for a few tips.
 I bought some whole wheat from the farmer’s market in Orense, Spain and purchased a block of yeast from a local bakery.
 My methods and ratios were rather raw and unrefined, but eventually the bread started to turn out fairly well.
 The creative bread process began, and it was a curiosity that I could hardly put down.
 I often wondered: could I possibly figure out a way to someday change or even revolutionize how America eats bread?
 A boy can dream.